tianyikillua/code_aster_on_docker/README.md

                      Version de la librairie SCOTCH : 6.0.4
 ```

 2. `quay.io/tianyikillua/salome_meca`: the latest release of [Salome_Meca](https://www.code-aster.org/V2/spip.php?article295) (2017.0.2).
 Only the sequential version is available, but `aster` is compiled with Intel compilers that in general give better performance.
-Unnecessary modules could in fact be removed to reduce the image size, which is currently around 5.6 GB.
+Additional packages such as `ecrevisse` are also provided.
+Unnecessary modules could in fact be removed to reduce the image size, which is currently around 4.1 GB.

 | Image name  | Build status                                                 | Description                         |
 | ----------- | ------------------------------------------------------------ | ----------------------------------- |